I’m an entrepreneur, author, and wisdom seeker.

 “Shane Parrish … maintains this blog about decision making, critical thinking and lifelong learning.
 He reads encyclopedically and thinks deeply about how investors—and human beings—can become more thoughtful, patient and creative.” — The Wall Street Journal

-When I’m not reading, I help organizations innovate and make better decisions.
+When I’m not reading, I help organizations innovate, lead, and make better decisions.
 I can’t work with everyone, but I’m always looking for clients with difficult problems.
 If that’s you, we should talk.

-If you’d like to send me something (book, magazine, a new macbook air, cash), direct it to my PO Box:
+If you’d like to send me something (say a book, *new macbook air*, products, cash), direct it to my PO Box:

 PO BOX 14037